Neubias-WG5/neubiaswg5-utilities/README.md

 ## `neubiaswg5.metrics`

-Test_ComputeMetrics is a sample wrapper script calling the benchmarking module (ComputeMetrics), some calls and sample images are  provided (see Test_ComputeMetric).
+test/metrics/test_compute_metrics.py is a sample wrapper script calling the benchmarking module (ComputeMetrics), some calls and sample images are provided.